A Trip Advisor's Best Weapon

-Profile questions are key elements used by trip advisors in planning a successful trip on your behalf.
+Profile questions are key elements used by a trip advisor in planning a successful trip on your behalf.

 A good agent should have a variety of profile questions, at the ready.